-Gomukhasana is an ancient yoga pose.
-It is a seated pose used as an exercise.
-This pose has become immensely popular because of its multiple health benefits.
-Gomukhasana is also used for meditation, but very rarely.
-This pose has been practised traditionally for more than two thousand years.
+Gomukhasana (Gaumukh aasan) is an ancient yoga pose.
+It is a seated yoga pose used as an exercise.
+Its immense popularity is due to its multiple health benefits.
+It is also used for meditation, but very rarely.
+This pose has been practiced traditionally for more than two thousand years.

 |English Name||Cow Face Pose|